Yutsuten/Yutsuten.github.io/_notes/tool/lint/javascript/jshint.md

 ### Command

-There is not command to generate a configuration file.
+There is no command to generate a configuration file.

 ### Sample